RickyXin/Demo-of-C-coding/README.md

 4.The client should be able to create objects on the server (based on req-7 below), retrieve them, their attributes and call methods on them

-Simply, the client can send command “1” to retrieve available classes with attributes and methods definition.
+Simply, the client can send a command to retrieve available classes with attributes and methods definition.
 Also, clients can instantiate many objects for certain class and store them at server side.
-These objects are identified by unique ID.
-With one request, the client can commit a batch of calls to server, create or update objects, invoke methods as well as retrieve the execution result.
-Saved objects can be used to execute their methods which may update themselves.
-Also, saved objects can be used as parameters to construct other objects.
+These objects are identified by a unique ID.
+With a request, the client can execute a batch of calls at server, to create or update objects, invoke methods as well as retrieve the execution result.

+Objects saved at the server side can be used to execute their methods or as parameters for other objects' invocation, such as constructors of other objects.
+After a sequence of remote calls, the updated objects will be saved or refreshed at the server storage.

 5.The server should be able to receive both sync/async connection requests from clients